microsoftenator2022/WrathPatches/README.md

 ## Current fixes

+Not an exhaustive list.
+Some logspam fixes omitted.

 ### TypeId fix for Owlcat mods

 Allows the use of types (eg. Components) from (Owlcat) mod assemblies in jbp files